 Try to go back only once you got a decent amount of money (about 700).
 I will tell you later in the guide how to stay longer.
-Go back and get a Boots of Speed and Tear of Goddess and more health pots.
+Go back and get a Boots of Speed and Tear of the Goddess and more health pots/WARDS.
 These will help with mana regen and the spamming of the abilities account for bonus mana which is always good for Blitz.

 Around this point in the game, no one should be laning anymore (unless you dominated).
 You'll want to grab a Sheen and Hextech Revolver (in that order preferably) so this would mean you should save up about 2500 (rough estimate).
 The Sheen will eventually build into a Iceborn Gauntlet while the Hextech Revolver will naturally build into a Hextech Gunblade.
 Sheen doubles your attack damage when an ability is used or activated.
 This is necessary for when you grab and then hit up with a physical attack such as Powerfist.
 It also gets activated when Powerfist is activated and thus giving you double AD+double BASE AD (after a Iceborn, it becomes x1.25 base AD).
 Hextech Revolver gives the early survivability and adds to AP AND AD.
 Also, its passive works great with Blitzcrank.